rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 the designer (refer to the image above).

 **Slot** parts have a type of `slot` and an optional static resource `src`.
 They are meant to visually accept other NFTs into them.
-They have an array of whitelisted equippable classes, and an optional unequip value.
+They have an array of whitelisted equippable collections, and an optional unequip value.

 If there is a `src` value, this static resource is used as default fallback art for the slot when unequipped.